 2) A Real-Time Fraud Prevention Solution

 It is impossible to prevent ATO fraud completely, as some fraudsters will find their way onto your platform.
-But with a real-time fraud prevention solution that leverages an identity graph of more than one billion identities — which includes personas and behavior patterns — you can identify unusual behavior from user accounts quickly.
+But with real-time identity protection that leverages an identity graph of more than one billion identities — which includes personas and behavior patterns — you can identify unusual behavior from user accounts quickly.
 You can identify behavior and activities generated from automated tools like bots and ML algorithms.
 You can also detect unusual behavior before checkout, automatically presenting suspicious users with 2FA at the payment stage when needed.